Functional Memory

 L1 Extracted Memories

-Net-new information accumulated through extraction with L3 anchoring, where L3 determines what's genuinely new and provides interpretive lens from complete historical perspective.
+Net-new information accumulated through extraction with L3 anchoring, where L3 determines what's genuinely new and offers interpretive lens from complete historical perspective.

 3